Skip to Content

 Outdoor Places for Annual Passes

-These are just the bare minimum and there is are other places on this list, like under Farms & Gardens.
+These are just the bare minimum and there are other places on this list, like under Farms & Gardens.
+I have a Cheat Sheet to Park and Beach Passes for OC Families that might be helpful!

-79. OCParks.com — is the official site for Orange County regional parks, wilderness areas and beaches.
-Their website is a complete resource and I highly recommend buying an annual pass which is $80 and allows you to park at beaches and parks all year long!
+80. OCParks.com — is the official site for Orange County regional parks, wilderness areas and beaches.
+Their website is a complete resource and I highly recommend buying an annual pass which is $55 and allows you to park at their parks all year long!

 81. Forest Service Adventure Pass